OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 Fortran programmers should also note that an OpenACC compiler will parallelize Fortran array syntax that is contained in a `kernels` construct.
-When using `parallel` instead it will be necessary to explicitly introduce loops over the elements of the arrays.
+When using `parallel` instead, it will be necessary to explicitly introduce loops over the elements of the arrays.

 One more notable benefit that the `kernels` construct provides is that if data